pclaci/docker-payaraserver-full/README.md

 In cases this is not sufficient, you can add your own init scripts to the `${SCRIPT_DIR}`.
 You need to follow the naming convention: `init_<num>_<text>.sh`, where `<num>` gives you a simple option to run scripts in order.
 Be aware that the default deploy commands script is using this, too.

+If you do not want to create a sub-image, you can also mount a volume to `/opt/payara/scripts/init.d` and each `*.sh` file in there will be executed in standard file order.

+**Please note:** you can combine both approaches, but please keep in mind that scripts from `init.d` will run *after* those from subimages!

 ## Environment Variables

 The following environment variables are available to be used.
 When edited either in a `Dockerfile` or before the `startInForeground.sh` script is ran, they will change the behaviour of the Payara Server instance.